 - BONUS Standards Mapping & Tracking Data Logs for all CCSS grades K-6 in digital-editable as well as .pdf versions for both Trimester and Quarterly tracking!

 - FREE Yearly updates included – no need to purchase another one each year.
 It is a forever planner.

-There is bound to be something that suits your needs.
+There are templates for all classroom situations.
 AND, since they are completely customizable, you can use your own fonts, color, add rows, change row size, delete rows.

-The Ultimate Year Planner is available for computers running both Excel and Numbers.
-If you’d like to use it with Google Sheets, you’ll want the Excel version.
+The Ultimate Year Planner is available for computers running with Microsoft Excel, Google Sheets and Apple Numbers.

 Are you ready to plan your year?
 What questions do you have about year planning/mapping?